serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     onError: arn:aws:sns:us-east-1:XXXXXX:sns-topic
     # KMS key ARN to use for encryption for this function
     kmsKeyArn: arn:aws:kms:us-east-1:XXXXXX:key/some-hash
+    # Defines if you want to make use of SnapStart, this feature can only be used in combination with a Java runtime.
+Configuring this property will result in either None or PublishedVersions for the Lambda function
+    snapStart: true
     # Disable the creation of the CloudWatch log group
     disableLogs: false
     # Duration for CloudWatch log retention (default: forever).